 - 1. Attach the side collars to the wheel. - 2.
-On the right side, place the wheel between the fork legs and insert the front axle shaft, through the right fork leg and wheel hub. - 3.
-Align the index line of the front axle shaft with the recessed surface of the fork leg.
+On the left side, place the wheel between the fork legs and insert the lightly greased front axle shaft to the end, through the left fork leg and wheel hub. - 3.
+Align the end of the front axle shaft with the surface of the fork leg.